sivameetsu/linux-learns/apache2-reverse-proxy-configuration.md

 _conslusion_

-When you visit the domain 'fourtimes.ml,' your browser will automatically redirect to google.com.
+When you visit the domain `fourtimes.ml` your browser will automatically redirect to google.com.

 **_reverse proxy with https configuration_**